 This Complaint Protocol describes informal and formal ways for members of the public, staff members and members of the Board of Trustees to address complaints concerning the Code of Conduct and members of the Board.
-The Complaint Protocol provides a number of ways to resolve complaints in addition to the process described in section 218.3(2) of the Education Act. which permits a member to bring an alleged breach directly to the attention of the Board of Trustees Nothing in this Code of Conduct impacts the ability of a member to elect to bring a complaint directly to the Board of Trustees under section 218.3 of the Education Act, rather than to the Integrity Commissioner.
+The Complaint Protocol provides a number of ways to resolve complaints in addition to the process described in section 218.3(2) of the Education Act which permits a member to bring an alleged breach directly to the attention of the Board of Trustees.

 The Integrity Commissioner may provide advice to members of the Board, information to staff members, and members of the public as well as options for resolving complaints as described in this Complaint Protocol.
-All of these processes are The Complaint Protocol is intended to ensure that there is an opportunity to resolve complaints as fairly, expeditiously and meaningfully as possible.
+All of these processes are intended to ensure that there is an opportunity to resolve complaints as fairly, expeditiously and meaningfully as possible.